shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations_3d.rst

 .. {{{

-The :ref:`free matrix representation <free_matrix_representation:Free Matrix
+The :ref:`free matrix representation <formalism_free_matrix_representation:Free
-Representation>` is powerfull when using a bivector basis, since the elements of the matrix can be re-ordered at will.
+Matrix Representation>` is powerfull when using a bivector basis, since the elements of the matrix can be re-ordered at will.
 In three dimensions, rotations are possible on the three planes.
 A general **rotation is a linear combination of the three associated basis bivectors**:

 .. math::